terralang/terra/README.md

         return 0;
     }

-In addition to these modes, Terra code can be compiled to `.o` files which can be directly linked into an executable, or even directly to an executable.
+In addition to these modes, Terra code can be compiled to `.o` files which can be linked into an executable, or even compiled directly to an executable.

 For the remainder of the guide, we will assume that you are using the `terra` executable to run scripts.
 A bunch of example scripts can be found in the `tests/` directory.